Roland Koch

-Roland Koch (born 24 March 1958) is a German jurist and former conservative politician of the CDU.
+Roland Koch (born 24 March 1958) is a German jurist and former conservative politician of the Christian Democratic Union (CDU).
 He was the 7th Minister President of Hesse from 7 April 1999, immediately becoming the 53rd President of the Bundesrat, completing the term begun by his predecessor as Minister President, Hans Eichel, until his resignation on 31 August 2010.
 During his time in office, Koch was widely regarded as one of Chancellor Angela Merkel's main rivals within the CDU.